mikeskydev/energy-globe/readme.md

-# World Energy Globe - Electricity
+# Energy Globe - Electricity

 Powered by Energy Consumption from Our World in Data. https://ourworldindata.org/energy